R-36M2 Voevoda (SS-18 Mod 6 Satan)

 11 000 km

-cold-launch tests were conducted in January 1971.
-This version,
+cold-launch tests of the R-36 missile were conducted in January 1971.
+This

-called Mod 1, was able to carry single nuclear warhead with blast
+called the Mod.1, was able to carry a single nuclear warhead with a blast

-evolved into the R-36M (SS-18 Satan), capable of carrying a MIRV
+R-36 evolved into the improved R-36M (Western designation SS-18 Satan), capable of carrying a MIRV

 carry a single warhead of up to 20 MT.
 Development of this missile

 began in 1969.
-The first test launch was made in 1973.
-First batch of 56 missiles
+Its first test launch was made in 1973.
+A first batch of 56 missiles

-were deployed in 1977, but were later replaced by more modern Mod 3
+was deployed in 1977, but these were later replaced by more modern Mod.3

 of the Satan are silo-launched.
 Silos are located in dispersed